arpansahu/numerical/Readme.md

-# Django Simple Numeric Calculator
+# Numerical | Django Simple Numeric Calculator Web App

 This project is implementation for the following topics related to technologies used with Django